Berlin-Vegan/berlin-vegan-tools/README.md

 About
 =====
-Repo contains some scripts to generate stuff for [Berlin Vegan](http://www.berlin-vegan.de) project Datasource are several Google Docs tables, which are converted to different output formats
+Repository contains some scripts to generate stuff for [Berlin Vegan](http://www.berlin-vegan.de) project.
+Datasource are several Google Docs tables, which are converted to different output formats.

 * Website - static pages (location list, map, factsheets)
 * JSON Files for the iOS/Android App